toto-a/toto-a.github.io/_posts/2024-03-20-Introduction-to-Diffusion.md

 an estimate for
 $$p(x|z)$$

 We will assume that all distributions are gaussians.
-Why Gaussian ? it is because we want to impose some conditions to be able to derive e general structure from it.
+Why Gaussian ? it is because we want to impose some conditions to be able to derive some general structure from it.

 As resumed by the figure below

+{:refdef: style="text-align: center;"}
 ![_config.yml]({{ site.baseurl }}/images/vae_base.png)
+{: refdef}
+{:refdef: style="text-align: center;"}
+<figcaption> Figure 2 : Principle of VAE</figcaption>
+{: refdef}